GDPR Compliance and Data Privacy at Honeit

 What are Honeit’s Clients’ obligations under GDPR?

-Under GDPR, the Clients are the controller of the personal data of their customers.
+Under GDPR, the Clients are the controller of the personal data of their candidates, users, or other data subjects.
 This means that as controllers, they are required to process data in accordance with GDPR.
 Some of the key points are:

 - Determine what personal data is processed and for what purposes